-It results in clicks to your site from your followers, and helps the promotion as people do retweet, like and share interesting articles.
+It results in clicks to your blog from your followers and helps the promotion as people do retweet, like and share interesting articles.

-If you prefer to be completely hands off you can get all your new posts to be posted automatically on social media without needing to do any work.
+If you prefer to be completely hands off, you can get all your new posts to be posted on social media without needing to do any work.

-One great service for automating social media posts is IFTTT (If This Then That).
+One great service for posting social media posts is IFTTT (If This Then That).

-It connects you to more than 100 different platforms and allows you to set “recipes” like: IF I publish a new post on my blog, THEN automatically post the link to my Facebook page.
+It connects you to more than 100 different platforms and allows you to set “recipes” like: IF I publish a new post, THEN post the link to my Facebook page.

 These are the most relevant recipes for keeping your social media profiles updated: